nilearn/nilearn/doc/haxby_searchlight.rst

 Cross validation
 ----------------

+Searchlight will iterate on the volume and give a score to each voxel.
+This score is computed by running a classifier on selected voxels.
+In order to make this score as accurate as possible (and avoid overfitting), a cross validation is made.

 As Searchlight is a little costly, we have chosen a cross validation method that do not take too much time. *K*-Fold along with *K* = 4 is a good compromise between running time and result.

 .. literalinclude:: ../plot_haxby_searchlight.py
     :start-after: # set once and the others as learning sets